dalon-work/FortCpp/README.md

 This library uses features from the C++11 standard, so you have to use a C++11 compliant compiler.
 With G++, this means compiling with the -`std=c++11` option.
 This library also relies heavily on the ability of the compiler to inline everything, or else performance goes to zilch.
 For G++, this means compiling with the `-O3` flag.

-I've tried several ways to disable aliasing checks in whole-array operations, and have succeeded (I think) with the G++ compiler through the use of `#pragma GCC ivdep`.
-The important point here is: This library assumes no aliasing (or it will, when I can figure out a better way to do it).
-Don't do it.

 ## Slicing